 In Asia Pacific, drinking yoghurt is expected to expand its distribution reach from first-tier cities into second-tier cities.
 Direct selling will be used to assimilate its marketing message within unique local cultures, generating brand loyalty through salespeople hired from the same local communities.
 The lower capital expenditure and marketing spend in penetrating new markets will also make it an attractive expansion strategy into previously untapped markets.

 Additional fortification of drinking yoghurt can also help manufacturers target new consumer segments.
-For example, adding iron and folic acid to drinking yoghurt could make it beneficial for female health.
+For example, adding iron and folic acid to it could make it beneficial for female health.
 As women increasingly marry at a later age, it can be marketed as beneficial for preserving their fertility for pregnancy later on in life.

 Ready-to-drink tea, juices, smoothies and probiotic supplements are close competitors of drinking yoghurt.
 Drinking yoghurt is also being incorporated into other drinks categories, intensifying the competition.
 Drinking yoghurt is also vulnerable to sugar taxes, which will raise retail prices in the Philippines and Malaysia, making reformulation even more critical.
 Downsizing pack sizes and innovating towards other healthy drinks categories can also help mitigate the negative effects of the sugar tax.